MisionThi/world_edit_origin/README.md

 ### Action selecting
-- [ ] Right click to go up on the resource.
+- [ ] Right click the stick to go up on the resource.
-- [ ] Right click to go down on the resource.
+- [ ] Left click the stick to go down on the resource.